Inclusion and diversity at GSK

 The percentage of women in management has continued to rise at GSK.
 In 2019, women represented 47% of all management roles and 36% of senior management roles – VP and above.
 In January 2018, we signed up to the 30% Club gender campaign focused on achieving 30% female representation in senior management within FTSE 100 companies by 2020.
 GSK has already exceeded this target and remains committed to maintaining and improving on this.
 In 2020, in the UK in our first year of participation, we’ve been ranked in The Times Top 50 Employers for Women.

 We support development and career progression for high-performing female managers through our Accelerating Difference programme, which provides coaching and support.
+New for this year, for the first time we’re inviting employees to self-nominate.
 We also recruit and support women early in their careers through our graduate and apprentice programmes.

 We have a long-standing commitment to fair and equal pay.
 We conduct country-based reviews and ensure all markets have clear guidance, tools and support to ensure pay equity.
 If unexplainable differences are detected, these are addressed through our compensation processes.